 The leadership team of Northwestern University Medical Scientist Training Program (MSTP) plays an active role in the success of MSTP students.
 Team members are available to provide guidance and support at all stages of students’ training.
 Read our bios below.

-Dr. Chetkovich is the director of the Program.
+Dr. Arehali is the director of the Program.

 He received a BS in Computer Science from the University of Utah in 1990 and graduated from the Vanderbilt University MSTP in 1998.
 He completed Internal Medicine residency and Cardiology fellowship at Johns Hopkins University.